Polkasharksyxz/Radiation-Test/README.md

-# Radiation-Test
+# Radiation Test
-Radiation Test programs
+some micro-py drivers on STM32 for Radiation Test